ansible/community-docs/integration_tests_quick_start_guide.rst

 Provided that integration tests for a collection exist, they are stored in ``tests/integration/targets`` subdirectories in the collection repository.

+[DRAFT] Mention below that you must have your environment prepared and be in the collection root directory.
 You can use the following command to list all the available targets:

 .. bash::